Frequently Asked Questions

 Q: What is the Canada Cup Series?

-A: It is a national event series in Moguls, Slopestyle, and Halfpipe put on by Freestyle Canada.
+A: It is a national event series in Moguls, Dual Moguls, Big Air, Slopestyle, and Halfpipe.
 This event is best suited for athletes 15 years old and up.
-These are typically 4 day events running from Thursday through Sunday.
+These are typically 4-day events running from Thursday through Sunday.
 Please contact the Program Director for more information if this would be something you would like to target.

 A: The Junior National Championship is held annually.
 In 2016, the event was split into 2 events.
-One being Moguls, Dual Moguls, and Aerials are held at the same venue and Slopestyle, Halfpipe and Big Air is held at another.
-Each year they switch geographically from West to East.
-This year, the mogul/aerials event is located at Le-Relais, Quebec and Slopestyle/halfpipe is at the Calgary Olympic Park, Alberta.
-Selection Criteria is located here.
+Moguls, Dual Moguls, and Aerials are held at the same venue, and Slopestyle, Halfpipe and Big Air are held at another.
+Each year, they switch geographically from West to East.
+The Selection Criteria are located here.

-A: This program is designed for athletes looking for more discipline specifc training.
-Included in the program is 4 or 8 Friday training depends on product purchased.
+A: This program is designed for athletes looking for more training.
+Athletes will be able to add any Fridays that work for their schedule for the 22/23 season.
 This program starts after Winter Break.
 Note that unless it is a powder day athletes will train either Park & Pipe or Moguls or both throughout the day.
 We do not offer Big Mountain training on Fridays.

 Q: How does my child start flipping on snow?